palkan/action_policy/docs/scoping.md

 end
 ```

-When `authorized` is called without the explicit scope type, Action Policy uses matchers (in the order they're defined) to infer the type.
+When `authorized_scope` is called without the explicit scope type, Action Policy uses matchers (in the order they're defined) to infer the type.

 ## Rails integration